dumbmatter/dumbmatter.com/src/posts/how-i-almost-got-a-job-with-the-sixers-and-a-twitter-analysis-of-the-2015-nba-draft-class.md

 ---
 date: 2017-01-24
 layout: post.html
-tags: Basketball, Basketball GM, NBA, Sixers, Twitter
+tags: Basketball, NBA, Sixers, Twitter, ZenGM
 title: How I almost got a job with the Sixers, and a Twitter analysis of the 2015 NBA draft class
 ---